-Faculty and staff members and graduate teaching assistants at the University of Illinois at Urbana-Champaign this spring were honored for excellence in teaching, mentoring and advising, collectively known as Campus Awards for Excellence in Instruction.
+Faculty, staff, and graduate teaching assistants at the University of Illinois, including 11 instructors from the College of LAS, were honored recently for excellence in teaching, mentoring, and advising.
+These awards, sponsored by the Office of the Provost, are collectively known as the Campus Awards for Excellence in Instruction.

 The Campus Award for Excellence in Undergraduate Teaching recognizes sustained excellence and innovative approaches in undergraduate teaching and contributions beyond classroom instruction that have an overall positive impact on undergraduate student learning.
 Honorees are represented in three employee categories – faculty, specialized faculty and teaching assistants – and each receives a monetary award.
 The LAS honorees, along with descriptions provided by their nominators, include:

 Kristin Bail, political science.
 Bail includes not only academic goals in her learning objectives but also emotional learning such as building self-confidence, a sense of belonging, and overall empowerment.
 Her greatest strength lies in her approach to course design and execution with a focus on first-generation students.
 While she designs her courses for these students, the resulting design serves the needs of all introductory-level students.
 She has brought enthusiasm, rigor and empathy to all the courses she has taught as a teaching assistant and as an independent instructor.